An Important Feature for B2B Sales Lead Generation

 Other Leading Vendors

-Here are some of the leading providers of website visitor tracking software.
+Here are some of the leading providers of what I call the ‘dedicated’ website visitor tracking software tools.

-Click on any of these logos to reach the vendor websites in a separate browser tab.
+Click on any of these logos or links to reach the vendor websites in a separate browser tab.

 Picking the Best Visitor Identification Solution

 Marketing automation software has dramatically impacted how modern marketing teams reach their target audiences, promote products and services, and contribute to lead generation, sales pipeline progression, and revenue growth.

 The platforms offer a bundle of capabilities, often including visitor identification and tracking features along with everything else provided.

 For companies already using marketing automation tools, it makes sense for them to also try any built-in website visitor tracking features.
 The incremental software cost is probably zero in these cases.